 Quality | Authenticity | Transparency | Timeless Design | Cultural Relevance | Collaborative Spirit

 We partner with extremely skilled artisans in Kenya and Tanzania.
 Every part of our supply chain is important to us, and we are very proud that all of our materials, from the brass hardware to the leather are both locally and ethically sourced.
-No animals were harmed or killed for fashion, as we only use leather from previously deceased cows.
+No animals were harmed or killed for fashion, as we only use leather that is a byproduct of the meat industry, an integral part of the local economy.
 We partner with local tanneries in Nairobi who pay their workers fairly as well.
 Because of this, we often end up paying more for leather than other companies, but this is something we feel very strongly about!

 When designing our bags, I am so inspired by the Serengeti.
 The patterns in nature, textures, and colors are all intertwined in our designs.
 I love the cyclical nature of the Serengeti, moving from the rainy season, to the dry season, and back again.
 There is so much beauty in the changing of seasons in life and it is displayed so exquisitely in the Serengeti.
 With that being said, I am also incredibly inspired by women who are courageously owning their story and who are lifting others while doing so.
 As the African Proverb so wisely states, “If you want to go fast, go alone.
 If you want to go far, go together.”